cerkit/ghost-cerkit-theme/README.md

 Based on the default theme for [Ghost](http://github.com/tryghost/ghost/).

 ## Installation
 This theme takes advantage of [npm](https://npmjs.com).
-To setup everything in your environment, follow these steps:
+To setup everything in your environment (assuming you have npm installed), follow these steps:

 * Clone the repository
 * Open a node command line (I am using GitHub's command shell on Windows since it has the environment setup for GitHub)
-* CD to the folder where you cloned the repository
+* CD to the folder where you cloned the repository (or open the shell from the GitHub application).
 * type `npm install` and press <kbd>Enter</kbd>

 This will install all of the dependencies that you will need in order to extend this theme.